Ilf-Ali-Momin/Project_LaborLink/README.md

 # 1st_Semester_Project_LaborLink
-I have developed a website that links users with workers.
+I developed a website that links users to workers.
+The major goal is to give users a platform where they can interact with labourers and contact them for work.
+The opportunity for labourers to list their work, experience, contact information, and availability.
+Additionally, workers can determine their own prices in accordance with the hours they put in, allowing them to make a respectable living.
+Tests will be used to certify that workers are fit for their jobs.

 ![screencapture-127-0-0-1-5501-landing-html-2023-01-26-18_46_40](https://user-images.githubusercontent.com/109297627/214852793-7f021bf4-c199-4e97-aa44-b1b0fdee6abd.png)
 ![screencapture-127-0-0-1-5501-html-SignUp-html-2023-01-26-18_47_42](https://user-images.githubusercontent.com/109297627/214852799-e39e780e-b134-461f-9bb6-cc80ecf4043e.png)